sonalig27/COVID19_Interactive_Data_Visualization/README.md

 # COVID19_Interactive_Data_Visualization
-Built an interactive COVID19 data visualization tool using Python plotly and Dash
+Built an interactive COVID19 data visualization tool using Python plotly and Dash<br/>

+Youtube Video Presentation link: https://youtu.be/iHXE1PIez9w <br/>

 Problem statement:<br/>
 Built an interactive web based tool for users to interact with to visualise the real time data on the spread of the pandemic across the globe as well as across different states in the US